katarzynabanaszek/cv/README.md

 ## 📌 On The Side

 **Volunteer** @ [Fundacja Kraina Zwierząt](https://krainazwierzat.com.pl/) _(Jun 2021 - Present)_<br>
-Coś tu trzeba wpisać
+• Helping in the cat's temporary home.
-  - tu również
+• Carrying out the adoption process.
-  - no i tu
+• Creating text and graphic materials for social media.
   <br><br>

 **Charity Campaign "Kocie Budki"** @ [Akcja Kocie Budki](https://z-p42.www.instagram.com/akcjakociebudki/) - Warsaw, Poland _(Jan 2020 - Feb 2021)_<br>
-• Organizacja oraz nadzorowanie przebiegu akcji charytatywnej mającej na celu poprawę sytuacji bytowej bezdomnych kotów na terenie Warszawy i okolic
+• Organization and supervision of a charity campaign aimed at improving the living conditions of homeless cats in Warsaw and neighberhood.

-• Współpraca z fundacjami oraz stowarzyszeniami wspomagającymi bezdomne zwierzęta
+• Cooperation with animals associations and foundations.

-• Prowadzenie zbiórki środków na ww. akcję oraz budowa kocich domów
+• Conducting a charity fundraising for the construction of feral cat shelters.
   <br><br>

-**Association for historical reconstruction "Regiment Piechoty Zaciężnej** - Malbork, Poland _(Jan 2012 - Sep 2014)_ <br>
+**Association of Historical Reenactors Of The Middle Ages "Regiment Piechoty Zaciężnej** - Malbork, Poland _(Jan 2012 - Sep 2014)_ <br>
-• Przygotowywanie projektów oraz wnioskowanie o dofinansowanie unijne w ramach programu Unii Europejskiej „Młodzież w działaniu” (z pozytywnym skutkiem)
+• Project preparation and application for funding in EU funding programme „Youth in action” (with positive effect).

-• Organizacja oraz nadzorowanie wystawy Stowarzyszenia Rekonstrukcyjnego „Regiment Piechoty Zaciężnej” na Warszawskich Targach Turystycznych PODRÓŻE
+• Organization and supervision of the exhibition on Warsaw Tourism Fair "PODRÓŻE".

-• Organizacja działań oraz rekrutacja nowych członków grupy na terenie Warszawy
+• Organization activities and recruiment of new members in Warsaw.
   <br><br>

 ## 👩🏼‍🎓 Interests